radview/webload-documentation/docs/console/performance_measurements_manager.md

 ## Specifying the Data Sources, Hosts, and Measurements to Monitor

 PMM can be used for adding new data sources to the PMM configuration or updating an existing configuration.
 You select the type of data source to monitor and the measurements to monitor on each host.
 When you connect to a host server using Perfmon (Windows), you must have administrator privileges on that server in order to successfully monitor it.
-For more information about configuring administrator privileges on a host server using Perfmon (Windows), see [*Configuring Administrator](#_bookmark476) *[Privileges for Perfmon (Windows)* ](#_bookmark476)*(on page [385](#_bookmark476)).
+For more information about configuring administrator privileges on a host server using Perfmon (Windows), see [*Configuring Administrator Privileges for Perfmon (Windows)* ](#configuring-administrator-privileges-for-perfmon-windows).

 Some data sources require initial configuration to enable monitoring by the PMM.
-For more information, refer to [*Enabling Data Sources Monitoring* ](#_bookmark480)on page [387.](#_bookmark480)
+For more information, refer to [*Enabling Data Sources Monitoring* ](#enabling-data-sources-monitoring)